CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 When to call the doctor

 • Repeated vomiting.
 This is more forceful and has more volume than spit-up.
-It could mean baby is sensitive to something in your breast milk or formula, or they may have gastroesophageal reflux disease (GERD) or an infection such as rotavirus.
+While occasionally this could mean baby is sensitive to something in your breast milk or formula, more likely it means baby may have an intestinal obstruction, gastroesophageal reflux disease (GERD) or an infection such as rotavirus

 • Coughing.
-Anything beyond minor sputters when feeding (which is a result of milk coming in too quickly) might be a sign of respiratory or allergy issues.
+Anything beyond minor sputters when feeding (which is a result of milk coming in too quickly) might be a sign of respiratory issues

 • Less than three wet diapers in 24 hours.
 Baby is showing signs of dehydration and inadequate feedings.
-Dark yellow urine is a symptom of dehydration.
+Dark yellow or pink-tinged urine is a symptom of dehydration

 What It’s Like Physically for a New Mom